Manchukuo: Qing decline and rising nationalism

 Under the terms of the Treaty of Portsmouth, the Kwantung Army had the right to occupy southern Manchuria while the region fell into the Japanese economic sphere of influence.
 The Japanese-owned South Manchurian Railroad company had a market capitalization of 200 million yen, making it Asia's largest corporation, which went beyond just running the former Russian railroad network in southern Manchuria to owning the ports, mines, hotels, telephone lines, and sundry other businesses, dominating the economy of Manchuria.
-With the growth of the South Manchuria Railroad (Mantetsu) company went a growth in number of Japanese living in Manchuria from 16,612 Japanese civilians in 1906 to 233,749 in 1930.
-The majority of blue-collar employees for the Mantetsu were Chinese, and the Japanese employees were mostly white-collar, meaning most of the Japanese living in Manchuria were middle-class people who saw themselves as an elite.
-In Japan, Manchuria was widely seen as a Japanese counterpart to the "Wild West", a dangerous frontier region full of bandits, revolutionaries, and warlords, but also a place it was possible for ordinary Japanese living there to become very well-off.
-As part of this "Wild East" image was the picture of Manchuria as a land of boundless wealth and promise, which became the prevalent view of Manchuria in Japan.
-Between World War I and World War II Manchuria became a political and military battleground between Russia, Japan, and China.
-Japan moved into Outer Manchuria (that is, Russia's Far East) as a result of the chaos following the Russian Revolution of 1917.
-A combination of Soviet military successes and American economic pressure forced the Japanese to withdraw from the area, however, and Outer Manchuria returned to Soviet control by 1925.
+With the growth of the South Manchuria Railroad company (Mantetsu) came a growth in number of Japanese people living in Manchuria, from a Japanese population of 16,612 in 1906 to one of 233,749 in 1930.
+The majority of blue-collar employees for Mantetsu were Chinese, and the Japanese employees were mostly white-collar, meaning most of the Japanese living in Manchuria were middle-class people who saw themselves as an elite.
+In Japan, Manchuria was widely seen as analogous to the Wild West: a dangerous frontier region full of bandits, revolutionaries, and warlords, but also a land of boundless wealth and promise, where it was possible for ordinary people to become very well-off.
+During the interwar period, Manchuria once again became a political and military battleground between Russia, Japan, and China.
+Imperial Japan moved into Russia's far eastern territories, taking advantage of internal chaos following the Russian Revolution.
+However, in the years following the establishment of the Soviet Union, a combination of Soviet military successes and American economic pressure forced the Japanese to withdraw from the area, and Outer Manchuria would be under Soviet control by 1925.